Stedi

 So, you’ve been tasked with “figuring out EDI.”
 Maybe you’re in the supply chain or logistics world, or maybe you’re building a product in the healthcare or insurance space – chances are that you’re reading this because one of your large customers, vendors, or partners said that if you want to move the relationship forward, you have to do something called EDI: Electronic Data Interchange.

-Before we get started: the two most common questions about EDI
+The two most common questions about EDI

 What is EDI?